JoshCheek/mrspec/Readme.md

 mrspec
 ======

-Minitest and RSpec, sitting in a tree...
+Minitest and RSpec, sitting in a tree, T. E. S. T. I. N. G!

 Runs Minitest tests using RSpec's runner.
 Also runs RSpec's tests, so if you want to use them side-by-side,